High-dimensional Newey-Powell Test Via Approximate Message Passing: Approximate message passing for expectile regression

 \subsection{The approximate message passing algorithm}

-We consider the Approximate Message Passing (AMP) algorithm to approximate the estimators in \eqref{eq: expectile estimator n<p} in the sense that the averaged difference between the estimators obtained from the AMP algorithm and the estimators by minimizing the loss functions converges to zero almost surely, see \citet[p.~2562, Eq.~(23) and below]{zhou2020detangling} for a summary of discussions in the relevant references \citep{huang2020asymptotic, bayati2011dynamics, bradic2016robustness}.
+We consider the Approximate Message Passing (AMP) algorithm to approximate the estimators in \eqref{eq: expectile estimator n<p} in the sense that the averaged difference between the estimators obtained from the AMP algorithm and the estimators by minimizing the loss functions converges to zero almost surely, see \citet[p.~2562, Eq.~(23) and below]{zhou2020detangling} for a summary of discussions in the relevant references \citep{bayati2011lasso,donoho2016high,sur2019likelihood,bradic2016robustness,huang2020asymptotic}.

 The AMP algorithm is an iterative algorithm indexed by $t$ consisting of three steps that belong to the general recursion in \citet{bayati2011dynamics}.
+We will describe the general recursion when stating the theory in Section~\ref{ssec:state evolution for multiple estimator}.
+Let the matrix $\bm X$ satisfy Assumption~\ref{cond:design}. \begin{enumerate}[label = (A4)] \item A standard Gaussian design: $X_i, i = 1, \ldots, n$ are i.i.d. copies of $X$, where $X^\top \in \mathbbm R^p$ with $X_{j}\sim N(0,1/n), j=1,\ldots,p$ independent and identically distributed components. \end{enumerate}

-It starts from an initial estimate $\widehat\beta_{(0)} = 0, t = 0$ and proceed at $t \ge 1$ following steps: \begin{enumerate} \item[] \textbf{Step 1.
+Since $\beta_\tau$ is a sparse vector with most components being zero, the algorithm starts with an initialization $\widehat\beta_{(0)} = 0, t = 0$ and proceed at $t \ge 1$ following steps: \begin{enumerate} \item[] \textbf{Step 1.
 Adjust residuals} \\ The adjusted residuals $z_{(t)}$ are obtained by

 where $G$ is defined in \eqref{eq:scaled eff score} and $\eta(\cdot; \theta_{(t-1)})$ is the soft-thresholding operator with parameter $\theta_{(t-1)}$ defined as $\eta(\beta; \theta) = \mbox{sgn}(\beta)\max(|\beta| - \theta,0)$. \item[] \textbf{Step 2.
 Update the parameter for effective score function}\\ The scalar parameter $b_{(t)}$ is chosen such that the average of the effective score function has slope 1, i.e., $ \frac{1}{n} \sum_{i = 1}^n \partial_1 G (z_{i, (t)}; b_{(t)}) = 1 $, where $\partial_1 G(z; b)$ denotes the derivative of $G$ w.r.t. the first argument $z$ in case of differentiable function $G$.
 Hence, for the expectile regression with calculations in Section~\ref{sssec: update b calculation}, the parameter $b_{(t)}$ is updated by solving